bangpound/bangpoundpanels/README.md

 patch](http://drupal.org/node/1101536#comment-5789436).
 These are three style plugins that all confront the same problems.

 1. Region styles and pane styles are completely distinct.
-Even though they region styles and pane styles can coexist in the same plugin, when the display is rendered, they may as well be two completely different plugins.
+Even though region styles and pane styles can coexist in the same plugin, when the display is rendered, they may as well be two completely different plugins.
 2. The return value of `ctools_content_render()` and